nkzhengwt/Spyder_cta/README.md

 # Spyder_cta
-Spyder_cta is a program that automatically builds spyder trading strategies and backtest it based on the Wind data.Also you can modify it for your trading strategies.
+Spyder_cta is a program that automatically builds spyder trading strategies and backtest it based on the Wind data.
+Also you can modify it for your trading strategies.
 # Install
 Spyder_cta is developed with Python 3.
 You can use pip to install or upgrade packages below.